atomjump/atomjumpcom-content-only/what-is-atomjumpcom.md

 # Introduction to AtomJump.com

-AtomJump.com is a well tuned installation of the free open-source AtomJump Loop Server.
+AtomJump.com is a well tuned installation of the free open-source AtomJump.org software.
+The installation is centered in New Zealand, where the servers use 100% renewable energy, and the whole site is a globally distributed array of independent messaging servers.

+Each server runs on low-energy mobile-phone-based microprocessors, and should any one server or network fail it's impact will be limited to that local area only, and not the rest of the grid.
+More information is available in this Whitepaper.
+(See messaging-crisis-whitepaper.md)

 ## Get Commenting
 It is free to chat publicly with your family, group or co-workers on your own group.
 Also see the Messaging User Guide for specific instructions.